 ACTIVITIES – Click to download activities designed to give you a deeper understanding of the subject.

-You need five GCSEs in the 9 to 5 range including English and Maths.
+You need five GCSEs in the 9 to 5 range.

 You will be assessed through written examinations, with regular internal assessment taking place as the course unfolds.
 Your final A Level exam will be made up of two/three exam papers covering the entire programme at the end of year two.